-A TPA can ask the Chief Electoral Officer to review the cancellation decision by submitting a review request, in writing, within 30 days of the cancellation notice.
-The Chief Electoral Officer will review the cancellation within 48 hours of receiving the request and give the TPA an opportunity to present their argument/s in writing.
-The Chief Electoral Officer may choose to reinstate the TPA's registration or confirm the cancellation and will provide the TPA with written notification of the final decision. ix
+If your registration has been cancelled, you can write to the Chief Electoral Officer within 30 days to request a review.
+The Chief Electoral Officer will review the cancellation within 48 hours of receiving your request and give you an opportunity to present your argument.
+The Chief Electoral Officer will either withdraw or confirm the cancellation and provide you a written decision.9